-On this day in 1942, the U.S. 1st Marine Division begins Operation Watchtower, the first U.S. offensive of the war, by landing on Guadalcanal, one of the Solomon Islands.
+On August 7, 1942, the U.S. 1st Marine Division begins Operation Watchtower, the first U.S. offensive of the war, by landing on Guadalcanal, one of the Solomon Islands.

 But the Americans who landed on Guadalcanal met little resistance—at least at first.
 More than 11,000 Marines had landed, and 24 hours had passed, before the Japanese manning the garrison there knew of the attack.
 The U.S. forces quickly took their main objective, the airfield, and the outnumbered Japanese troops retreated, but not for long.
 Reinforcements were brought in, and fierce hand-to-hand jungle fighting ensued.
 “I have never heard or read of this kind of fighting,” wrote one American major general on the scene.
 “These people refuse to surrender.”